Non-Hodgkin Lymphoma (NHL) in Children

 - New treatments are being tested to improve outcome and to lessen side effects.

-What are possible complications of non-Hodgkin lymphoma?
+What are the possible complications of non-Hodgkin lymphoma in a child?

 Possible complications depend on the type and stage of the lymphoma, and can include:

 - Increased risk of infection